Policy and Targets

 - conservation of the gas, if required, would lead to the premature abandonment of recoverable oil reserves and ultimately to a greater loss of equivalent energy than would be recovered with flaring or venting of the gas.

 However, a 2016 GAO report found that the BLM’s field offices approved a large percentage of flaring and venting requests without the documentation required in the BLM’s guidance.
 About half of the approved operations were allowed to flare royalty-free.
 The GAO also observed that the BLM’s field offices had applied BLM guidance inconsistently and sometimes with significant differences.
 The rapid increase in drilling activity in tight oil and other unconventional plays since the early 2010s led to a significant increase in the number of applications for various permits to the BLM’s regional offices, overwhelming staff.
+The proposed rule does not allow case-by-case economic assessment of whether flared oil well gas can be considered royalty free.

 Measurement and Reporting